Student Review Policy for Re-Crediting a FEE-HELP Balance for a VET Student Loan Enabled Course

 b) a student applying for a FEE-HELP recredit under special circumstances must do so in writing to the RTO Training Manager.
 The written application must also include supporting documentation that demonstrates that the requirements for special circumstances have been met.

-c) the RTO Training Manager will consider the application and will agree to such requests if they are satisfied that there were special circumstances in the student’s case;
+c) as soon as practicable the RTO Training Manager will consider the application and will agree to such requests if they are satisfied that there were special circumstances in the student’s case;

 d) if the application is successful, TrainSmart Australia will re-credit the student’s VET Student Loans balance with an amount equal to the amounts of assistance that the student has received for the affected VET units of study and the student’s VET Student Loan debt for those VET units of study will be removed;